 Greece at a glance

-The politics of Greece takes place in a parliamentary representative democratic republic.
-Thus, the Prime Minister of Greece is the head of government, and of system of multi-parties.
-Passing legislation is done in both the government and the Hellenic Parliament.
-Since 1974 and Greek government-debt crisis the party system was dominated by the liberal-conservative New Democracy and the social-democratic Panhellenic Socialist Movement.
+Appropriately enough, as the home of democracy, Greece is a parliamentary representative democratic republic.
+The Prime Minister of Greece is the head of government, ruling with the approval of a multi-party legislature.
+For over four decades, from the reintroduction of democracy in 1974 to the Greek government debt crisis, two political factions dominated – the liberal-conservative New Democracy and the social-democratic Panhellenic Socialist Movement.
 The Judiciary is independent of the executive and the legislature.

 Requirements and procedures